josephberger/PanOS-Master-Tshoot/README.md

 6. Recommend NOT utilizing on central server, intention is to run on workstation or jump host.
 7. Currently only supports IPv4, IPv6 support coming soon.
 8. For ease of use, most queries are based on hostnames once added/imported.
 If you have multiple NGFWs with the same hostname, MT will add a `-1` to the back of the hostname.
-9. Probably some bugs and vulns.
-Please report and they will be addressed in the next version.

 ## MT-CLI Usage
 To use `mt-cli.py`, open your terminal and navigate to the directory containing the script.
 Then, you can execute various commands with the following syntax: